-Allen Morgan begins his fourth year as Carson-Newman's Director of Athletics.
+Allen Morgan begins his fifth year as Carson-Newman's Director of Athletics.
 He was named to the position on March 12, 2012, and officially began his duties May 1, 2012.

 Year two saw Carson-Newman make four appearances in NCAA postseason events (football, men's basketball, men's golf and men's soccer's run to the national title game).
 Morgan also hired a new men's golf coach in Randy Wylie.
 Wylie's first tournament was the 2014 SAC Championship.
 He only guided C-N to its first conference title in a decade.